How to Use HTML5 Fullscreen API

 JavaScript

-We will use jQuery to make the code a little bit leaner.
+We will use jQuery to make the code a little leaner.

 $('.fs-button').on('click', function(){

-We first check whether the element is already in fullscreen mode, if this condition returns we will execute the webkitCancelFullScreen to send it to normal view.
-Otherwise, we will turn it to fullscreen using the webkitRequestFullScreen method, like so.
+First, we check whether the element is already in fullscreen mode.
+If this condition returns true, we will execute webkitCancelFullScreen to return it to the normal view.
+Otherwise, we will turn it fullscreen using the webkitRequestFullScreen method, like so:

 $('.fs-button').on('click', function(){